rolldabones/grc-workbook/README.md

 - Review cadence and trigger list.

+**WORKED EXAMPLE**

+The method above is jurisdiction-agnostic.
+The European Union supplies a concrete instance worth working in full because each of its moving parts exercises one of the three doctrines.
+In May 2026 the European Commission published draft guidelines for classifying high-risk AI systems under Article 6 of the AI Act.
+The guidelines are interpretive and not binding.
+Only the Court of Justice gives an authoritative reading.
+They decide whether the obligations attach, not whether a system is safe.
+They are the gate, not the destination.

+Article 6 runs along two pathways.
+The first covers an AI system that is a safety component of a regulated product, or is itself such a product, where that product must undergo third-party conformity assessment.
+The second covers the listed use cases.
+Every entry in the inventory is tested against both.

+Informed Intent governs the first reading.
+Article 6 turns on intended purpose, and the Commission reads intent from the provider’s own materials.
+A system presented as broadly capable, without consistent and concrete limits on high-risk use, is deemed to be intended for those uses and is classified high-risk.
+A disclaimer in the terms of service does not cure a presentation that promotes the use.
+Intent is real only when it is expressed clearly, concretely and coherently across every document.
+The classification turns on what the organization said it built, so the inventory records the intended purpose as expressed across all materials rather than as privately understood.

+Final Liability governs the second reading.
+Intent does not shield the provider.
+A system built only for efficiency or comfort is still a safety component if its failure could endanger health or safety.
+The Commission’s own illustrations are combustion-efficiency control that could cause a fire, lift-door timing that could injure and lane assistance that could steer into a collision.
+Consequence governs, not the label.
+Liability also migrates.
+A distributor, importer or deployer that puts its name on a system, modifies it substantially or repurposes it into a high-risk use inherits the provider’s obligations.
+The named human is whoever last shaped purpose or presentation.
+A lighter conformity route does not lower the classification, because procedure does not dissolve accountability.

+Slow AI governs the timing.
+The guidance hands the careful operator a failure-mode vocabulary.
+Incorrect outputs, loss of function, performance instability and drift, latency errors and misclassification that drives a hazardous decision, each judged in the product context rather than in the abstract.
+Classification is fast.
+Understanding how the system fails is slow, and it is the work that follows the gate.
+The European timetable rewards the deliberate, deferring the substantive obligations for the listed use cases and the regulated products by a period of years after classification, with a later backstop for public authorities, and a system loses its grandfathered status the moment it undergoes a significant design change.
+Because those application dates have been legislated, deferred and revised, this example does not pin to any of them; the operator should confirm the current schedule against the primary source.
+The dates do not move with the technical standards, which remain unfinished, so the inventory and the failure analysis begin now.

+Worked into the inventory, the European instance fills the fields the module already requires.
+The applicable pathway, Article 6(1) for the product-safety route or Article 6(2) for a listed use case.
+The intended purpose as expressed across all materials.
+The failure modes that could create a safety hazard.
+The conformity route and the entry-into-application date.
+The named human who carries Final Liability.
+The method does not change at the border.
+The regime supplies the rules and the doctrines supply the discipline for reading them.

-## **Module 15.
-Human Oversight as Capability, Not Compliance**
+## Module 15.
+Human Oversight as Capability, Not Compliance

-*“Oversight is the balance assembly of the system.
+> *“Oversight is the balance assembly of the system.
 A sticker on the case that reads oversight is not oversight.”*
+>

-***The watch. ****Human oversight is the balance assembly.
+> ***The watch.** Human oversight is the balance assembly.
 The balance wheel oscillates.
 The hairspring restores it to center.
 The pallet fork engages the escape wheel.
 Each component is mechanically connected, and the system regulates the watch by interaction.
 A sticker on the case that reads oversight is not oversight.
 The balance assembly must oscillate.*

 **CONCEPT**